mgsloan/mgsloan-site/posts/inspecting-haskell-instance-resolution.md

 My purpose in writing this post is to dust off a very old back-burner project that I think has merit, in the hopes that it might be inspiring or perhaps interesting.
-So, as much as it appeals to me to champion this idea and see it to fruition, I don't see that being practical for me to do so any time soon.
+So, as much as it appeals to me to champion this idea and see it to fruition, I don't see that as being practical for me to do any time soon.

 So, if you find these ideas or some variant inspiring, please do run with it and make it happen!
 A natural next step might be to write up a